abesford/seizzmic-site-0c00b/src/pages/blog/digital-inside-and-outside.md

 image: images/6.jpg
 thumb_image: images/6.jpg
 ---
-not just the mechanics of the machine but making it better for citizens
+not just the mechanics of the machine but making it better for users/citizens

 modernisation is doing the process better - better sameness